ccameron-chromium/webgpu-hdr/EXPLAINER.md

 ## Background

+### Existing WebGPU Behavior

 WebGPU can currently create a canvas with a `GPUTextureFormat` of "rgba16float".
 When this is done, values that are outside of the [0, 1] interval are [clamped in luminance but not in chrominance](https://www.w3.org/TR/webgpu/#canvas-color-space).

+### High dynamic range headroom of a display

+A display is considered high dynamic range (HDR) if it can display colors brighter than white (#FFFFFF).
+The HDR capability of a display is parameterized by its HDR headroom, which defined as the ratio between the maximum brightness that the display can currently produce to the brightness of white.

+A display which is not HDR (has an HDR headroom of 1) is called standard dynamic range (SDR).

+### High dynamic range headroom of content

+The HDR headroom of content is the ratio between the maximum brightness of the content to the brightness of white in that content.

 ## Goal